 Dr. Laura Jansons

-Dr. Jansons is in private practice in Arlington Heights, Illinois.
+Dr. Jansons is in private practice in Buffalo Grove, Illinois.
 She provides neuropsychological assessment for adults and children and is growing her psychotherapy, neuorotherapy and neurofeedback clinic.
 She has been providing direct therapy, assessment, professional training, and scholarly contributions in her field since 1990.

 Dr. Jansons began her career at Bradley University in Peoria, Illinois where she earned her bachelor’s degree in Clinical Psychology and master’s degree in Human Developmental Counseling.
 Her doctorate is from the Illinois School of Professional Psychology and she completed her Neuropsychology Certificate Training at Fielding Graduate University.
 She is a Board-Certified Fellow of the American Board of Professional Neuropsychology.
 She is also Board Certified in Neurofeedback with the Board Certification International Alliance (BCIA).